Todochris/CheatSheets/Git CheatSheet.md

 - git: an open source, distributed version-control system
 - GitHub: a platform for hosting and collaborating on Git repositories
+- fetch: download changes from remote repository to local repository (but not apply them)
+- pull: refresh local repository with remote repository and applies them
-- commit: a Git object, a snapshot of your entire repository compressed into a SHA
+- commit: a Git object, a local snapshot/save of your entire repository compressed into a SHA
+- push: upload local repository content to a remote repository
 - branch: a lightweight movable pointer to a commit
 - clone: a local version of a repository, including all commits and branches
 - remote: a common repository on GitHub that all team members use to exchange their changes